-Coconut Oil: Coconut oil is praised for its ability to improve health in many different ways, and it is closely associated with the health and wellness of the hair and scalp.
+Coconut oil is praised for its ability to improve health in many different ways, and it is closely associated with the health and wellness of the hair and scalp.
 For those people, particularly children, who contract ringworm on the scalp, you can apply coconut oil directly on the hair and head and leave it in overnight.
-The natural anti-fungal and rejuvenating properties of coconut oil will work quickly to relieve the itching and infection.
+The natural antifungal and rejuvenating properties of coconut oil will work quickly to relieve the itching and infection.

 This fruit holds a number of impressive compounds and benefits that many people overlook, particularly papain, the active ingredient.
 This compound is very helpful at sloughing off dead or outer skin cells, which is where ringworm typically lives and infects.
 By clearing these out and encouraging new, healthy cells to replace them, ringworm can be easily handled.
-The enzymes present in papaya can break down viral and fungal defenses, while also reducing inflammation, pain and irritation.
+The enzymes present in papaya can break down viral and fungal defenses, while also reducing inflammation, pain, and irritation.

 If you thought the smell of lavender was soothing, wait until you experience the topical effects of the essential oil.
-For the treatment of ringworm, lavender essential oil can be applied to the skin, which will not only kill the fungal infection in its tracks, but also prevent other infections from taking hold during the healing process.
+For the treatment of ringworm, lavender essential oil can be applied to the skin, which will not only kill the fungal infection in its tracks but also prevent other infections from taking hold during the healing process.
 Lavender oil is extremely powerful, so only a small amount is required to enjoy these health benefits.

-As one of the most powerful antioxidant, antibacterial and anti-fungal substances available to us in our diet, turmeric and its active ingredient, curcumin, were sure to make this list.
+As one of the most powerful antioxidant, antibacterial and antifungal substances available to us in our diet, turmeric and its active ingredient, curcumin, were sure to make this list.
 More specifically, people choose to use the even more concentrated form of turmeric oil to treat this condition.
 This oil will reduce the inflammation on the skin, while also quickly eliminating the underlying infection.

-Mustard Seed: Mustard seeds may be tiny, but they’re also mighty when it comes to battling certain skin infections.
+Mustard seeds may be tiny, but they’re also mighty when it comes to battling certain skin infections.
 You can soak the seeds overnight and then mash them into a paste in the morning.
 Applying this paste to the affected area can quickly clear out the infection and get your skin back to normal!

 As mentioned earlier, ringworm is highly contagious, and while there aren’t any real dangers to the infection, and it can usually be cured quite easily, your immune system’s susceptibility to the infection may be indicative of a more serious problem.
 It is always a good idea to get infections checked out by a doctor, in combination with these natural and herbal remedies.